Anjiajia

 Primary and junior-level secondary education are available in town.
 The majority 85% of the population of the commune are farmers, while an additional 8% receive their livelihood from raising livestock.
 The most important crops are rice and cotton, while other important agricultural products are peanuts and beans.
 Services provide employment for 2% of the population.
 Additionally, fishing employs 5% of the population.

 Energy

 In 2010 the first unit of production of electricity by biomass in Madagascar had been inaugurated in Anjiajia.
 It is driven with a rice hull and has a capacity of 40 kW x 2.

 Since 2021 also a micro-hydroelectric power plant with a capacity of 80 kW had been installed.

+Roads

+Anjiajia is situated on the National road 4 from Mahajanga to Antananarivo.